Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 • Vegan options

-• Designer drinks
+• Authorial drinks

-If you like food tours, see also:
+If you like food itinerary ideas, also see:

-👉 https://viagenselugaress.com/restaurantes-no-rio-de-janeiro/
+👉 https://viagenselugaess.com/restaurantes-no-rio-de-janeiro/

 Internal Circuit: The Best Time to Visit

-The Internal Circuit is a regular event.
+The Internal Circuit is an event that happens periodically.

-• All workshops open
+• All studios open

 • There’s live music

-• Expanded gastronomy
+• Expanded dining options

 • Special exhibitions